munificent/craftinginterpreters/book/optimization.md

 We actually *could* use the lowest bits to store the type tag even when the value is an Obj pointer.
 That's because Obj pointers are always aligned to an 8-byte boundary since Obj contains a 64-bit field.
-That in turn implies that the three lowest bits of an Obj pointer will always be zero.
+That, in turn, implies that the three lowest bits of an Obj pointer will always be zero.
 We could store whatever we wanted in there and just mask it off before dereferencing the pointer.

 This is another value representation optimization called "pointer tagging".